Biafran airlift: Contributors

 Others who contributed other non-humanitarian aid, such as military support and diplomatic recognition, are not included here.
 Countries and agencies who contributed solely or mostly through any of the above organizations are not listed separately.

 Controversy

-At the time and in the years since, the airlift has been the subject of controversy.
 The Nigerian government and some Nigerian military leaders stated the threat of genocide was fabricated and was "misguided humanitarian rubbish."
 They also said that mass starvation was an intended goal, saying "If the children must die first, then that is too bad, just too bad," and "All is fair in war, and starvation is one of the weapons of war."
 In a joint statement on August 16, 1968, the International Red Cross, UNICEF, World Council of Churches, and CARITAS stated: "The conflict which concerned not hundred of thousands but millions of people was the greatest emergency it had handled since the Second World War."
 There have been accusations that the airlift supplied arms to Biafra, but these remain unsubstantiated.